improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 ```
 git checkout lab-02-first-component-start
 git pull
-npm install
+yarn
 ```

-If not running, start the `npm start` task.
+If not running, start the `yarn start` task.
 Otherwise, restart the running tasks to pick up any changes in the lab-02-first-component-start branch.

 &nbsp;